LizGoro90/db-tour/tutorials/queries/04/README.md

 err = res.All(&posts)

+// Get the results that follow the last item of the previous
+// query in groups of 20.
-// Get the next 20 results starting from the last item of the previous query. res = res.NextPage(posts[len(posts)-1].ID) err = res.All(&posts) // Results from page 1, limit 20, offset 20
+res = res.NextPage(posts[len(posts)-1].ID)
+err = res.All(&posts) // Results from page 1, limit 20, offset 20
 ```